CRA-Verified 2026 Rates

 Basic activities include: vision, speaking, hearing, walking, eliminating, feeding, dressing, and mental functions necessary for everyday life.

 Yes.
 If you were eligible in previous years but did not claim the DTC, you can request adjustments (T1-ADJ) for up to 10 prior tax years.
-This can result in a significant retroactive refund, depending on your income and provincial rates.
+This may result in a retroactive tax adjustment or refund, depending on CRA approval, tax payable, approved years, transfer rules, your income, and provincial rates.

 Yes.
 The federal DTC reduces federal income tax, but most provinces also have their own disability credits that reduce provincial income tax.
 These are typically applied automatically when you claim the DTC federally, except in Québec, which requires a separate application through Revenu Québec.